My Dubai Story...

 The ‘temporary’ secondment

 If you are coming on a temporary secondment beware!
 This could happen to you too!
-You see I never did return to live in the UK.
-Instead I fell in love with Dubai and at the end of my two year secondment I choose to stay.
-Dubai is the place I call home and intend to stay here for a while long yet.
+You see I never did return to live in the UK – so now my UK temporary tenant has lived in my UK house longer than I have!
+Instead I fell in love with Dubai and at the end of my two year secondment I chose to stay.
+Dubai is the place I call home and intend to stay here for a while longer yet.

 Dubai the land of opportunities